AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ```

 The constructor for `BookEntry` is susceptible to `exception`s since `new` can `throw`.
-Additionally, there is no guarantee that the constructors for `Image` and `AudioClip` will not
+Additionally, there's no guarantee that the constructors for `Image` and `AudioClip` will not
 `throw`.
-This is especially concerning because resources will be leaked since `BookEntry`'s
-destructor will never be called.
+This is especially worrisome because `BookEntry`'s destructor will never be called.

 > C++ only destroys fully constructed objects and an object is only fully constructed when the
 > object's constructor runs to completion.